sitelint/angular-static-assets-hash/README.md

 # Angular and create a list of static assets with their hashes

-Cache busting static files (images, pdfs, pngs, etc.) in the assets folder for the Angular application.
+Cache busting static files (images, pdfs, pngs, etc.) for the Angular application.

+When building, Angular will add a hash to JavaScript, CSS, and assets referenced in your CSS files.
+However, what about images and other assets you have in your assets folder that you reference in templates?

+Those assets are not hashed.

 The package looks for static assets, creates a list of them with their hashes, and saves it as a JSON file.
 This is useful when you want to change the same static asset without changing the name and ensure that the browser will always fetch the latest version.